mohammadmehdi1374/AoM-Divine-Edition/README.md

 - Using the "LETS GO!
 NOW!" cheat at the beginning of the game will result in overlapping music from 1-2 minutes in.
 - In multiplayer, with more than six players all playing Eldritch or Japanese, you may experience slightly more lag.
 - I have no idea how saved games will react to this mod, try at your own risk.
+- Recorded games require that you jump through several hoops (see discord post on the topic).
 - To edit hotkeys for many units, you will need to enter the hotkey twice: once to make the hotkey work, once to make it display properly ingame.
 - It is very possible that your units lost counter for the Eldritch will be insanely inaccurate.
 I haven't tested that fully yet.
 - Your favorite unit/favorite myth unit may be incorrect.
 I thought I got all of the tags correct, but it's possible I missed some.